Why you might want to move

 - extra care housing

-You should think carefully, not just about what you need now but also what you might need in the future.
-There are important considerations, such as:
+Think carefully – not just about what you need now but also what you might need in the future.
+Important things to consider include:

 - Can you afford to move?
 Don’t forget to factor in removal costs and agent’s fees.